saintmalik/blog.saintmalik.me/blog/2023-06-22-restore-backup-vault.md

 }
 ```

-you will also need to create a cluster role binding with serviceaccount attachment to authenticate with other ServiceAccount withinthe cluster.
+you will also need to create a cluster role binding with a service account attachment to authenticate with other Service Accounts within the cluster.

 ```yaml title="vault-backup.tf"
 resource "kubernetes_cluster_role_binding" "vault_auth_role_binding" {